What is USSD – MMI Code – USSD Code?

 Data Coding Scheme,

-This parameter identifies , string characters encoding in bytes.
-The receiving side, drives user readable string from bytes value and data coding scheme.
-A character may be encode in different bits or byte sizes.
-E.g GSM 7 encoding, encodes a character in 7 bits and a UCS2 encoding encodes a character in 2 bytes or 16 bits.
+This parameter identifies string characters encoded in bytes.
+The receiving side drives a user-readable string from bytes value and data coding scheme.
+A character may be encoded in different bits or byte sizes.
+E.g., GSM 7 encoding encodes a character in 7 bits, and a UCS2 encoding encodes a character in 2 bytes or 16 bits.

-This is the sequence of characters shown on mobile device or a device sends to the home network.
-Size of string depends on encoding scheme.
+This is the sequence of characters shown on the mobile device or a device sent to the home network.
+The size of the string depends on the encoding scheme.

-This parameters set the alert type, which mobile gives to its user upon receiving USSD string.
-E.g Beep Once.
+This parameter sets the alert type, which mobile gives to its user upon receiving the USSD string.
+E.g., Beep Once.

-A imsi identifies a subscriber globally, a unique identity of a sim card globally.
+An IMSI identifies a subscriber globally, a unique identity of a sim card.

 Service uses standard GSM MAP 09:02 protocol.
-GSM MAP, which uses services of SS7/Sigtran protocol.
-In this example, protocol stack is sigtran, in case of the SS7 (E1/T1), the M3UA layer will be replaced by MTP3, SCTP with MTP2 and IP with MTP1.
-In sigtran no soecial hardware required for IP links, sigtran links the ethernet card work.
+GSM MAP, which uses the services of SS7/Sigtran protocol.
+In this example, the protocol stack is SIGTRAN.
+In the case of the SS7 (E1/T1), MTP3, SCTP with MTP2, and IP with MTP1 will replace the M3UA layer.
+In SIGTRAN, no special hardware is required for IP links.
+SIGTRAN links the ethernet card work.

-IP or Internet Protocol Layer, ip layers routes the user (here its SCTP) messages over IP network.
-Both peers assigned an ip address.
+IP or Internet Protocol Layer, IP layers route the user (here, SCTP) messages over the IP network.
+Both peers were assigned an IP address.

-SCTP or Stream Control Transmission Protocol Layer, it s a transport layer, setup a connection with peer node.
-SCTP provides error free messages in both the directions.
+SCTP, or Stream Control Transmission Protocol Layer, it s a transport layer that sets up a connection with the peer node.
+SCTP provides error-free messages in both directions.

-M3UA or MTP3 User Adaptation Layer in sigtran, carries SS7 signaling over ip for the upper SS7 layers.
-A ss7 point code identifies a m3ua layer.
+M3UA or MTP3 User Adaptation Layer in SIGTRAN carries SS7 signaling over IP for the upper SS7 layers.
+An ss7 point code identifies an m3ua layer.

-Other layers belongs to SS7 protocol standard.
+Other layers belong to the SS7 protocol standard.
 Please check at SS7 Layers.

 USSD Protocol Messages:

-Every layer usese protocol messages for a USSD session, below table mentioned the protocol messages used by layers.
+Every layer uses protocol messages for a USSD session.
+The below table mentions the protocol messages used by layers.

 USSD Message Flow: